giriprasadthampyEY/wt-js-libs/docs/reference.md

 -   `resolvedFields` **[Array][263]&lt;[string][260]>?**
 -   `list` **resolvedFields** of fields that limit the resulting dataset in dot notation (`father.child.son`).
      If an empty array is provided, no resolving is done.
 If the argument is missing, all fields are resolved.
+     You don't need to specify path to a field in any special way when it is in an array (e.g. storagePointers.0.field or similar).
+     Array items are resolved as if they're on the array level (i.e. storagePointers.field).

 -   Throws **[StoragePointerError][280]** when an adapter encounters an error while accessing the data